 Historically, this tradition was used by the 16th century Spanish missionaries to North America to make religious rituals more appealing.
 However, similar practices were already performed by the indigenous peoples of Mexico during the winter solstice in the holy sites of Teotihuacán.
 Aztec priests already celebrated the birthday of their most important deity with a decorated clay pot filled with tiny treasures that was meant to be broken in order to have the offerings fall to the feet of the god, Huitzilopochtli.
 As with the conversation of pagan societies to Christianity in late antique and early medieval Europe, this may explain the adoption of foreign traditions similar to some indigenous ones.
 Piñatas later came to symbolize Christian virtues: charity represented by the treats inside the piñata; faith symbolized by the blindfolded individual hitting the piñatas; and hope, represented by the piñata itself—and at which spectators gaze towards the heavens.

 Today, luminarias involve lit candles placed inside brown paper bags with sand lining to decorate walkways during the Christmas season.
 Luminarias as a symbol of welcome have also been integrated into mainstream American culture, though this custom is most often practiced in New Mexico.
-Bring this luminaria or farolito making tradition into the classroom, direct from the Hispanic Southwest!
+Bring this luminaria making tradition into the classroom, direct from the Hispanic Southwest!

 A poinsettia flower.
 Courtesy Wikimedia Commons.

 Diego Rivera, La piñata, 1953, Hospital Infantil de México.
 Courtesy neutralSurface on Flickr.com